-Common signs of your child having trouble breathing include:
+Common signs of your child having trouble breathing include the following:

-- the skin (or muscles) between the ribs and under the breastbone gets sucked in as your child breathes
+- The skin (or muscles) around your child’s ribs and under her breastbone gets sucked in as she breathes.

 Stridor is also occasionally caused by a condition called epiglottitis.
-It might also be caused by an inhaled foreign body.
+It might also be caused by an inhaled foreign object.

-- you can easily hear your child’s noisy breathing, even when she’s resting quietly
+- You can easily hear your child’s noisy breathing, even when he’s resting quietly.

-- your child’s breastbone sucks in when he breathes in
+- Your child’s breastbone sucks in when she breathes in.

-Your doctor will diagnose croup after taking your child’s history and examining your child.
+Your GP will diagnose croup after taking your child’s history and examining your child.